Tracking the best (and not best) celebrity NCAA brackets | NCAA.com

 Above: Jim Parsons' bracket.

-After correctly picking 29 first-round games and 15 second round games, Parsons sits at 59 points — more than any other celebrity bracket we’ve tracked this year.
-That would put him in a tie for 180th place out of millions of brackets in our Bracket Challenge Game.
+After correctly picking 29 first-round games, 15 second round games, six Sweet 16 games, and one Elite Eight game, Parsons sits at 91 points — more than any other celebrity bracket we’ve tracked this year.
+That still wouldn't see him crack the top 500 brackets in our Bracket Challenge Game, though.

 View the Bracket Challenge Game leaderboard here